 The value of the Length field is the number of octets of IP Address Data field.

-The value of the IP Address Data field in Association/Reassociation Request frame and FILS Secure Container Action frame from a non-AP STA to an AP is described in 8.4.2.181.1 (IP Address Data field for Request).
-The value of the IP Address Data field in Association/Reassociation Response and FILS Secure Container Action frame from an AP to a non-AP STA is described in 8.4.2.181.2 (IP Address Data Field for Response).
+The value of the IP Address Data field in Association/Reassociation Request frame and FILS Container Action frame from a non-AP STA to an AP is described in 8.4.2.181.1 (IP Address Data field for Request).
+The value of the IP Address Data field in Association/Reassociation Response and FILS Container Action frame from an AP to a non-AP STA is described in 8.4.2.181.2 (IP Address Data Field for Response).

 Modify the section as follow